 My relationship with self-compassion evolved over the years – from indifference to utmost priority.
 This helpful tool, I’ve learned, creates peace and also helps me achieve my goals.

-I owe my most current appreciation of self-compassion to my teacher Dr. Gabor Maté.
-It wasn’t until I studied under him learning the psychotherapeutic process called Compassionate Inquiry (CI) where I was able to connect the dots and fully recognize self-compassion as a primary and fundamental process that allows for growth.
+I owe my current appreciation of self-compassion to my teacher, Dr. Gabor Maté.
+It wasn’t until I studied with him, learning a psychotherapeutic process called Compassionate Inquiry (CI), that I was able to connect the dots and fully recognize self-compassion as a primary and fundamental process that allows for growth.

-This wouldn’t have been my perspective if you asked me 10 years ago.
+This wouldn’t have been my perspective if you’d asked me 10 years ago.

 Truth be told, there was a part of me that used to think self-compassion was for the weak.
 I thought self-compassion was the angle you took to give yourself a way out for not keeping your promises or achieving your goals.
-I perceived it flowery and sentimental and something you didn’t need if you had grit and will.
+I perceived it as flowery and sentimental, something you didn’t need if you had grit and will.

 In retrospect, I couldn’t have been more misinformed.

-When I finally experienced self-compassion and learned the true meaning of the word.
-I also understood the power of self-compassion – and I’d love to share them with you.
+When I finally experienced self-compassion and learned the true meaning of the word, I also understood the power of it– and I’d love to share it with you.

 Let’s begin with what self-compassion isn’t: